Become a developer

 Step 1.
 Contribute

 If you would like to help Gentoo, first find yourself something to do.
-You may want to look at our contribution guide, and subsequently look through the Gentoo projects.
+You may want to look at the contribution page, and subsequently look through the list of Gentoo projects.
 For ebuild work, you can try helping out one of the projects that focus on maintaining packages, such as the GNOME or KDE projects.
 Alternatively, you can maintain your own packages or co-maintain other Gentoo packages via the Proxy Maintainers project.
-For non-ebuild work, you may want to look at other projects, such as Bug Wranglers or Gentoo Forums.
+For non-ebuild work, you may want to look at other projects, such as Bug Wranglers, Release Engineering, Website Maintainers, Wiki, Public Relations, or the Forums.

 Step 2.
 Participate